Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 > Code: `1344485230`

+!!! warning
+    As of writing this, AJT Japanese is only guaranteed to work on Anki versions 2.1.60 and above, because it is no longer maintained on previous versions.

 This is an add-on that automatically adds furigana and pitch accents to cards upon Yomichan card creation.
 Previously known as `AJT Furigana`, and now comes packaged with `AJT Pitch Accent`.